Py-get/4ch-dl/README.md

 # 4chan Image Scraper (Python)

-Scrapes images from the imageboard 4chan.
+Simple image scraper that downloads images from the imageboard 4chan.
 Ideal usage is downloading from specific threads.

 Example usage:
 ```